Updated March 20th, 2019

 For instance, one company may say that it requires twelve piers to fix the problem at a cost of $10,000.
 Another company may come in and say they can fix the problem using six piers at a cost of $5,000.

 If the seller is offered these options, it’s highly likely that they’ll choose the $5,000 option.
-Eventually, the final work may end up being substandard.
+The final work may end up being substandard to your detriment.